DataCanvasIO/YLearn/docs/source/sub/intro.rst

 Concepts in YLearn and their related problem settings
 =====================================================
-There are three main concepts in YLearn correspondig to the causal inference pipeline.
+There are three main concepts in YLearn corresponding to the causal inference pipeline.

 1. *Causal Discovery*.
 Discovering the causal relationships in the observational data.